phelps-sg/hurstexponent/README.md

 # Hurst Estimator

 Estimate the Hurst exponent, a statistical measure of the long-term memory of a stochastic process using robust statistical methods.
-Our package provides methods to compute the Hurst exponent, currently using both the standard deviation of sums and a generalized method through the structure function.
+Our package provides methods to compute the Hurst exponent using both the standard deviation of sums and a generalized method through the structure function.
+Other methods will be supported in the near future.

 This repository  is actively being developed and any tickets will be addressed in order of importance.
 Feel free to raise an issue if you find a problem.